maykar/compact-custom-header/compact-custom-header/readme.md

 * Per device views and settings using usernames or user agents.
 * Hide any item or the entire header altogether.
 * Replace any icon button with a clock while keeping the buttons functionality.
+* Notifications & indicator still display if notification icon is a clock
 * Compact design.
 * Removes header text.
 * 12 or 24 hour display for time.